hpoit/MLN.jl/README.md

 Kenya is a distributed [Markov Logic Network](https://en.wikipedia.org/wiki/Markov_logic_network) for [Julia](http://julialang.org/), inspired by the works of Pedro Domingos, Stanford's Tuffy and Felix, Hélène Papadopoulos, and a few others.

-Kenya is a unified learner, it can learn from any application.
+Kenya is a unified learner, and can learn broadly or narrowly from any application.

 Key points will be listed after some code is done.